 Known for its signature cobblestones and its lovely waterfall, this is the perfect place to relax and explore for a day or two.
 It’s entirely unlike anything else you’ll find in the state.

 Address: 154 East Lake Drive, Medicine Park, OK 73557

 Another spot I remember first and foremost a place for field trips, not enough people visit Spiro Mounds on their own.

 While the Cahokia Mounds in Illinois is a UNESCO World Heritage Site, the ones in Spiro often get overlooked by history lovers.
 The mounds in Spiro are from this same civilization, who we call the Mississippians.

 One of the mounds, referred to as Craig Mound, was excavated in the 1930s and held some of the most magnificent pre-Columbian artifacts found in North America to date.

 Address: 18154 N 1st St, Spiro, OK 74959, United States

 This natural swimming hole in the Chickasaw National Recreation Area looks like it could be right out of Lord of the Rings or another work of fantasy.
-Yet you can find it near the Arbuckle Mountains and enjoy a refreshing dip on your own.
+Yet it’s hiding right here in Oklahoma!

-There are many parts of the creek to swim in, but its this enclosed pool at the Buffalo Springs that feels like a fairy tale.
+Many parts of the creek are lovely, but it’s this enclosed pool at the Buffalo Springs that feels like a fairy tale.